JoeyStanley/real/cv.md

 ### Refereed Articles

 Margaret E. L. Renwick & <strong>Joseph A. Stanley</strong>.
-"Modeling dynamic trajecto-ries of tense vs. lax vowels in the American South."
+"Modeling dynamic trajectories of tense vs. lax vowels in the American South."
 Under revision with the *Journal of the Acoustical Society of America*.

 <strong>Joseph A. Stanley</strong> (*forthcoming*).
 "Phonological Patterns in <span style="font-variant:small-caps;">beg</span>-Raising." *UGA Working Papers in Linguistics*, 4.
 <a href="http://linguistics.uga.edu/working-papers" class="link" target="_blank" title="link to this paper online"></a>